-Set in contemporary Chicago, amidst a time of turmoil, four women with nothing in common accept a debt left behind by their dead husbands' criminal activities, take fate into their own hands, and conspire to forge a future on their own terms.
+Set in contemporary Chicago, amid a time of turmoil, four women with nothing in common except a debt left behind by their dead husbands' criminal activities, take fate into their own hands, and conspire to forge a future on their own terms.

-In early 18th century England, a frail Queen Anne (Colman) occupies the throne and her close friend Lady Sarah (Weisz) governs the country in her stead.
-When a new servant Abigail (Stone) arrives, her charm endears her to Sarah.
+In early 18th century England, a frail Queen Anne occupies the throne and her close friend, Lady Sarah, governs the country in her stead.
+When a new servant, Abigail, arrives, her charm endears her to Sarah.

-"Widows" is the story of four women with nothing in common except a debt left behind by their dead husbands' criminal activities.
+"Widows" is the story of four women with nothing in common, except a debt left behind by their dead husbands' criminal activities.
 Set in contemporary Chicago, amid a time of turmoil, tensions build when Veronica (Viola Davis), Alice (Elizabeth Debicki), Linda (Michelle Rodriguez) and Belle (Cynthia Erivo) take their fate into their own hands and conspire to forge a future on their own terms.Written by

 Twentieth Century Fox

 27 of 40 people found this review helpful.